 - Now multiply that immense, utterly gigantic number of people by 11.
+The total is 3.6 billion people.
 This is how many people on the planet are trying to survive in this world on less than $3 a day.

 Low wages and unemployment are baked right into capitalism.
 In fact, they are defining features of capitalism.
-Capitalism has created billions and billions of fellow human beings living in desperate poverty.
+Capitalism is a system where billions and billions of your fellow human beings are living in desperate poverty.